Car parks - how to pay

 - Pay with coins or credit/debit card at the machines in the car park.

-- Or, you can pay online with the Veripark service up to midnight on the day of leaving the car park.
+- Or, you can pay online with Veripark (external website) up to 24 hours after leaving the car park at

 - If you register with Veripark (external website), payments can be taken automatically each time you park.